Laucsen/ng-data-blocks/README.md

 ## TODO LIST ##

-1. Input[Bulet] -> Like WOD Sheet, with max and min values.
+1. Input[Bullet] -> Like WOD Sheet, with max and min values.
 2. CheckBox
+3. Incremental Checkbox

-1. Change Values Programatically.
+1. Change Values Pragmatically.
 2. Serialize.
 3. Rebuild from JSON String.
-4. Add cusctom classes to blocks.
+4. Add custom classes to blocks.
 5. Schemas
+6. Object Names and References to other complex structures
+7. Bounded objects, where max of one can be other object value.
+8. Expression, where a max value can be other and a operation of other value.
-5. Auto generated Documentation based on schemas and more info, updationg this readme.
+7. Auto generated Documentation based on schemas and more info, updating this readme.

 1. Tests
 2. Build o Travis